Published On: May 1, 2025 | Last Updated: December 31, 2025

 Invoice Factoring

-Invoice factoring allows businesses to sell their outstanding invoices to a third-party lender at a discount.
+Accounts receivable financing enables businesses to monetize earned revenue by advancing capital against eligible invoices.
 This provides immediate cash flow without waiting for customer payments.
-It is especially useful for companies with long receivable cycles who need quick access to funds to manage operations or seize new opportunities.
+It is especially useful for companies with long receivable cycles that need quick access to funds to manage operations or seize new opportunities.

 Asset-Based Lending (ABL)

 Asset-based lending offers capital based on the value of business assets such as accounts receivable, inventory, or equipment.
 It provides a revolving line of credit that scales with asset growth, offering more flexibility than traditional loans.
-ABL is well-suited for businesses with strong balance sheets but limited cash reserves.
+ABL facilities are well-suited for businesses with strong asset bases seeking scalable liquidity aligned with operating performance.

 Supply Chain Finance